House of Ascania: Beginnings to 1212

 The Askanier are documented as Counts of Ballenstedt, originating from an area now part of the Harz district in Saxony-Anhalt.
 From the outset, the family held possessions in the present-day districts of Salzlandkreis and Anhalt-Bitterfeld.
-Ballenstedt, Aschersleben, and ultimately Anhalt Castle were the most significant ancestral seats, with Ballenstedt as the eponymous seat in the 11th and 12th centuries.
-These possessions, along with further holdings in present-day Anhalt, led to the emergence of several Anhalt principalities in the 13th century.
-Due to numerous land divisions, concentrated ownership in a single hand was the exception over the centuries.
+Ballenstedt, Aschersleben, and ultimately Anhalt Castle were the most significant ancestral seats, with Ballenstedt as the eponymous seat in the 11th and the 12th centuries.
+Those possessions, along with further holdings in present-day Anhalt, led to the emergence of several Anhalt principalities in the 13th century.
+Numerous land divisions caused concentrated ownership in a single hand to be the exception over the centuries.

-The earliest known Askanier, Esico of Ballenstedt, is reported in older literature to have built Anhalt Castle.
+The earliest-known Askanier, Esico of Ballenstedt, is reported in older literature to have built Anhalt Castle.
 The ruins of Anhalt Castle are located on a spur of the Great Hausberg on the right bank of the Selke.
-The origins and earlier history of the Ballenstedt family are unknown.
+The origins and the earlier history of the Ballenstedt family are unknown.

 The family name, derived from Anhalt Castle, is still used by members of the house today.
 The term "Askanier" became a common designation for the Counts of Aschersleben starting in the 14th century.
 The Margraves of Brandenburg, Dukes of Saxony, and all other lines are also referred to as Askanier.

 Schwabengau (Suavia) and Gau Serimunt.
 Eastern part of the Stem Duchy of Saxony in brown.

-Family history often begins in literature with an Askanier whose name is unknown.
-Traditionally, this figure is still referred to as Adalbert, though it is agreed that the name is merely speculative based on his grandson.
+The family's history often begins in literature with an Askanier whose name is unknown.
+Traditionally, that figure is still referred to as Adalbert, though it is agreed that the name is merely speculative based on his grandson.
 He was married to Hidda, a daughter of Hodo I, Margrave of the Ostmark.
 Their children are typically listed as Esico, Theoderich, Ludolf, Uta, and Hazecha.

 Esico of Ballenstedt is the first named ancestor and exercised comital rights.
 He is mentioned in contemporary documents, such as a diploma issued by Emperor Conrad II on October 26, 1036, at the Pfalz Tilleda (comitatu Esiconis, translated as "in the county of Esico").
 His clan was based in the eastern Saxon Schwabengau, which is why they are classified in the Sachsenspiegel as part of the Swabian ancient nobility.
 The Schwabengau (Suavia) was a county located east of Quedlinburg.

 The primary source for the genealogy of the early Askanier is the chronicle of the Annalista Saxo, written in the mid-12th century.
 According to it, Esico was maternally a grandson of Margrave Hodo († 993) and inherited several allodial estates in the Schwabengau and Serimuntgau after the death of his uncle Siegfried († c.
 1030).
 The name of Esico's father is unknown; only in much later genealogies was he assigned the name Adalbert (I), as the Saxon annalist names the Count Adalbert (II), murdered around 1080, as Esico's son.
 On the present-day Schlossberg of Ballenstedt, Esico established the collegiate church St. Pancratius und Abundus, consecrated in 1046 in the presence of King Henry III.
 He was advocate of the monasteries Nienburg and Hagenrode.